boryas/clitools/README.md

 `rcli bote new foo` rcli will find the `run` file in `example/bote/new` and execute it.
 But with `rcli bote new -h` rcli will print out `example/bote/new/help`.

+## TODO
+* Lib for ini config files
+* Tab completion for rcli itself
+* Tab completion for the rclis!
+* Interface for trivial generic options like verbosity or debug (environment variables? well known files to consume?)
+* Auto generate recursive usage for dirs without run/usage

+### Extra Tricky
+* Something generic for option parsing (unified with ini files)
+* Unify docs/man pages with help/usage